Connecting to prior knowledge

 Join pairs together to make groups of four and share again.
 Prompt students to ask questions of each other.

 Distribute paper and pens.
-Still in groups of four ask the students to brainstorm possible vocabulary they think they might encounter.
+Still in groups of four, ask the students to brainstorm possible vocabulary they think they might encounter.

 After reading

-Read Baby Business aloud pausing on each page so students can take in the illustrations and share their thoughts.
+Read Baby Business aloud, pausing on each page so students can take in the illustrations and share their thoughts.

-Ask students to assess whether their predictions about the content, the meaning of the title and the significance of the green colour were correct.
+Ask students to assess whether their predictions about the content, the meaning of the title and the significance of the colour were correct.
 What surprised them?
+Does the predicted vocabulary still apply?
+What other words could be added?

-The teacher can provide more contextual knowledge by posing the following questions and discussing possible answers.
+You can provide more contextual knowledge by posing the following questions and discussing possible answers.

 • Who helps the mothers have their babies?